Pose-dIVE: Pose-Diversified Augmentation with Diffusion Model for Person Re-Identification: Method

-To mitigate the biased camera viewpoint and human pose in training dataset, we augment images with \textit{uniformly distributed camera viewpoint} and \textit{human poses sourced from outside the training dataset}.
-For camera viewpoints, we augment the images adjusting two factor: elevation and azimuth.
-For the elevation, we uniformly sample from \(0^{\circ}\) to \(30^{\circ}\), assuming that the camera is not positioned below the ground and that a person becomes indistinguishable when the camera is positioned above a certain degree.
-For the azimuth, we randomly sample from \(0^{\circ}\) to \(360^{\circ}\), as a person can be captured in any random direction.
-With these considerations, we found the distribution of camera viewpoint is significantly unbiased, as depicted in Figure~\ref{fig:multi-cost}.
-For human poses, we source them from outside the training dataset for diversification, e.g., using poses extracted from dance videos~\cite{chan2019everybody}.
+For human poses, we source them from outside the training dataset for diversification.
 As Re-ID datasets often contain similar human poses, solely training on these datasets can lead to overfitting and limited generalization capabilities.
-By incorporating these diverse external poses, our approach enhances the model’s ability to handle unseen poses, thereby addressing this limitation and improving overall performance.
-Using these diversified viewpoint and pose distributions, we render SMPL models into 2D representations to serve as conditions for the generative model.
+Let $\mathcal{P}_{\mathrm{ext}}$ represent the set of human poses extracted from external sources (e.g., dance videos~\cite{chan2019everybody}).
+For each augmentation, we randomly sample a pose $\theta \sim \mathcal{P}_{\mathrm{ext}}$ from this external distribution uniformly.
+By incorporating a wide range of external poses, our approach improves the model's ability to handle unseen poses that are not present in the training dataset.
+Using these diversified viewpoint and pose distributions, we render SMPL models into 2D representations according to: